mack-book-review/ChessTournament/README.md

 The Chess Tournament Organizer is an app designed to illustrate the MVC design pattern.
 The project is divided into three main components: models, views, and controllers.
 The primary controller, the AppController, provides the entry point for the program.
 In order to run the program, simply run "python src/main.py"

 Each of the components are independent of each other, avoiding tight coupling and allowing clear separation of duties by adhering to the single responsibility principle.

+The Python code here conforms to PEP8 standards.
+Before running the app, be sure to setup a virtual environment and install all the packages listed in the requirements.txt file.

 # Main Menu
 1. List all players alphabetically
 2. List all players by ranking